hhannine/superpaper/README.md

 As a workaround to set separate images on the monitors you could set the monitors to be side by side virtually on the desktop, though this is understandably fairly undesirable.

 ### Linux
-- None at this time.
+- At shutdown OS might nag that the app is not responding just before the app exits.

 ### Windows
 - A rare and hard to reproduce issue where setting the wallpaper fails and leads to a black wallpaper.
+Might be related to source image properties.

 ### Mac OS X
 - It is not known whether this works at all.
 If you try it, tell me how it goes!